sajan69/nepal-administrative-divisions/README.md

    pip install -r requirements.txt
    ```

-4. Run the application:
+4. Set up environment variables:
+   - For local development, create a `.env` file in the project root and add:
      ```
+     NEPAL_ADMIN_DATA='{"provinces": {...}}' # Your entire JSON data here
+     ```
+   - For Vercel deployment, add the `NEPAL_ADMIN_DATA` environment variable in your Vercel project settings with the entire JSON data as its value.

+5. Run the application:
+   ```
    python app.py
    ```

-5. Open a web browser and navigate to `http://localhost:5000`
+6. Open a web browser and navigate to `http://localhost:5000`

 ## API Documentation